 COVID-19 Vaccination Information

-All residents (on- or off-reserve) who are over 12 years old are currently able to book a vaccine appointment through the Renfrew County and District Health Unit.
+All residents (on- or off-reserve) who are over 12 years old are currently able to book a vaccine appointment through the Renfrew County and District Health Unit or their local pharmacy.

 National Indigenous Peoples Day